oglimmer/fulgens/README.md

 software.COMPONENT\_NAME.Param.VariableName | string | Shell variable name to set to YES if the parameter was given to the script software.COMPONENT\_NAME.Param.Description | string | A description for the help section of the script software.COMPONENT\_NAME.Artifact | string | Defines a file name.
-For web projects this is usually a war file. software.COMPONENT\_NAME.BeforeBuild | string | Optional.
-Bash code to execute before the build is performed software.COMPONENT\_NAME.AfterBuild | string | Optional.
+For web projects this is usually a war file. software.COMPONENT\_NAME.BeforeBuild | array of string | Optional.
+Bash code to execute before the build is performed software.COMPONENT\_NAME.AfterBuild | array of string | Optional.
 Bash code to execute after the build is performed software.COMPONENT\_NAME.CONFIG\_FILE\_NAME | object | Optional.
 Defines a config file e.g. a custom java.properties for the application software.COMPONENT\_NAME.CONFIG\_FILE\_NAME.Name | string | name of the config file on the file system software.COMPONENT\_NAME.CONFIG\_FILE\_NAME.Connection | object | Defines connections to other software components like database connections